 Not confining himself to British bricks and mortar, Martin is happy to advise in relation to property cases overseas.
 Recent instructions have centred on properties in Gibraltar, Barbados, and the Turks and Caicos Islands.

-In addition to his practice at the Bar, Martin sees cases from ‘the other side of the fence’ in his capacity as a Deputy District Judge in the county court.
+In addition to his practice at the Bar, Martin sees cases from ‘the other side of the fence’ in his roles as a Deputy Chancery Master and a Deputy District Judge.
 He is also a Judge of the First-tier Tribunal (Property Chamber), deciding property cases referred by HM Land Registry.

 Martin’s dispute resolution experience extends to arbitration and expert determination too.
 He is a Fellow of the Chartered Institute of Arbitrators and a member of Falcon Chambers Arbitration.
 He has often been appointed as arbitrator or expert to adjudicate on disputes (both on the papers and after a hearing).
 He has acted as legal assessor appointed by an arbitrator.